Federal judge overturns NC legislative attempt to change Greensboro’s city election system

-A federal judge on Monday overturned a legislative redrawing of the Greensboro City Council districts in 2015, calling the maps unconstitutional.
+A federal judge on Monday overturned a legislative redrawing of the Greensboro City Council districts, calling the maps unconstitutional.

-Advocates of the changes argued that plans submitted for Guilford and Wake County would give residents better representation.
+Advocates of the changes argued the new Wake County and Greensboro plans would give residents better representation.

-The Wake plan was overturned last summer in federal court and ordered the use of 2011 districts in elections held last year.
+The Wake plan was overturned last summer in federal court.
+Instead, district lines that had been in place in 2011 were used for elections held last year.

 The Greensboro plan, Eagles wrote in her ruling for the city and the six residents who filed the federal lawsuit, was “not directed or rationally related to any identifiable legitimate governmental purpose.”